screspo-stratio/discovery/docs/api-documentation.md

 ## `PUT /api/permissions/graph`

 Do a batch update of Permissions by passing in a modified graph.
-This should return the same graph, in the same format, that you got from `GET /api/permissions/graph`, with any changes made in the wherever neccesary.
+This should return the same graph, in the same format, that you got from `GET /api/permissions/graph`, with any changes made in the wherever necessary.
 This modified graph must correspond to the `PermissionsGraph` schema.
 If successful, this endpoint returns the updated permissions graph; use this as a base for any further modifications.